Speed Zone: Plot

 Nelson and Randolph Van Sloan, two millionaires and the only drivers not arrested in the police sweep, enter in a Bentley Corniche convertible.
 They spend most of their time trying to secretly catch a flight to Los Angeles in order to win by cheating.
 However, the plane is hijacked during take off and the hijacker is subdued by the pilots, resulting in the plane overshooting the runway and going on to the highway.

 Following the race are a pair of television reporters, Heather Scott and Jack O'Neill, who get so caught up in the action that they decide to race their Ford news van.

 In hot pursuit is Edsel, who grows increasingly insane in his unsuccessful efforts to stop the racers.
 Edsel and his men manage to arrest Vic and Alec, who quickly escape and steal the police car.
 Edsel and Whitman chase after them in their Jaguar.

-At the race conclusion, Edsel and Whitman themselves win the Cannonball Run by driving the Jaguar across the finish line at Santa Monica Pier first--saving Alec, because as he points out to Vic; the winner is the car, not the driver--followed by Vic and Alec in their stolen police car.
-Charlie and Tiffany driving the BMW finish third, Lee and Margaret fourth, Heather and Jack fifth, Flash and Valentino sixth, with the Van Sloan brothers coming in last while riding on roller skis.
+At the race conclusion, Edsel and Whitman inadvertently win the Cannonball Run by driving the Jaguar across the finish line at Santa Monica Pier first, crashing it into the awaiting line of police cars--saving Alec, because as he points out to Vic; the winner is the car, not the driver--followed by Vic and Alec in their stolen police car.
+Flash and Valentino with the Lamborghini came second, Charlie and Tiffany driving the BMW finish third, Lea and Margaret fourth, Heather and Jack fifth, and the Van Sloan brothers coming in last while riding on roller skis.

 The ending credits features the cast playfully driving bumper cars.